-Join Tim Grey for an in-depth discussion in this video Removing people with Photoshop Extended, part of Creating Composites in Photoshop.
+Join Tim Grey for an in-depth discussion in this video Removing people with Photoshop Extended, part of Photoshop: Creating Composites (2012).

 From time to time, you might find a scene that you really want to photograph, but that you'd like to photograph without any people in it.
 But when it's a really interesting subject, there's a good chance that other people will find it interesting, too.
 And so, there's going to be people there and you might not be able to get a single image with no people in it.
 And that was certainly the case here with this staircase going up a cliff wall.
 I stood around for a very long time, trying to get just the right moment when nobody was in the frame, but I finally realized there was no need to wait around.